-Although the task of engaging your remote team may seem daunting, these ideas will help you do it with a little ease.
+Although the task of engaging your remote workforce may seem daunting, these ideas will help you do it with a little ease.
 These ideas have been curated, keeping in mind the requirements for employee engagement along with the fact that your organization is currently operating remotely.
 So, all of the 7 ideas presented here are such that you can easily implement them virtually.

 1. Be Consistent with Recognition